keybangz/Stoat-Compiler-Bot/README.md

 # Stoat Compiler Bot

-A multi-language compiler and code execution bot for [Stoat](https://github.com/stoatChat/stoat) (a Revolt fork).
+A multi-language compiler and code execution bot for [Stoat](https://github.com/stoatchat/for-web).
 Compile C++ and Rust applications with cross-compilation support, or execute interpreted languages like Python, JavaScript, Ruby, Perl, and Bash in a secure containerized environment.

 ## Features